fatiando/erizo/README.rst

 * 2- and 3-component velocity/displacement interpolation.
 * Use simple elastic Green's functions.
-* Include cross-validated versions of all interpolators.
+* Include cross-validated versions of all interpolation classes.
+* Scale to moderately sized datasets (without requiring 100s Gb of RAM) using numba and dask.
 * Provide an interface similar to scikit-learn for machine learning style interpolation.